Skip to main content

 1

 Preheat the oven to 240°C/220°C fan-forced.
-Cut the sweet potato (unpeeled) into 2cm chunks.
-Place the sweet potato, a drizzle of olive oil and a pinch of salt and pepper on an oven tray lined with baking paper.
-Toss to coat, spread out in a single layer and roast for 20-25 minutes or until tender.
+Cut the kumara (unpeeled) into 2cm chunks.
+Place the kumara, a drizzle of olive oil and a pinch of salt and pepper on an oven tray lined with baking paper.
+Toss to coat, spread out in a single layer and roast until tender, 20-25 minutes.
+TIP: Cut the kumara to the correct size so it cooks in the allocated time!

 Get prepped